Mother Told Me Not to Come

 “Yes, Mom.”

 It was surprisingly easy to understand the Italian guys on the radio.
 The only problem was place names, I’d never heard of most of them and finding them quickly on the map wasn’t easy.
 Report where?
 Pruja?
 I can’t find it!
 Ah, Perugia!
 I dove for the chart over and over again, ignoring my mother’s entreaty to keep my eyes on the road.
 Each time I found the place in question and we carried on, climbing in preparation for the Alps, the sun streaming in through the windows.
-Even Connor (still suitably chastised) looked out the window and pointed things out for us to look at.
+Even my daughter (still suitably chastised) looked out the window and pointed things out for us to look at.

 We crossed the border to Austria and switched frequency to Innsbruck as we climbed to FL105.
 The view was astounding.
 Lakes nestled in dark green valleys surrounded by rough mountains glistening with snow.
 Glaciers loomed up ominously at us, too close for comfort.
 My instinct was to climb further but we couldn’t get much higher without needing oxygen.
 I stared, amazed and nervous, at the mountains so close to us; spell-bound until ATC interrupted me with my next reporting point: Brenner Pass.